Hydrogen isotope biogeochemistry: Isotope ratio as tracer for fingerprint

 In many areas of study the origin of a chemical or group of chemicals is of central importance.
 Questions such as the source of environmental pollutants, the origin of hormones in an athlete's body, or the authenticity of foods and flavorings are all examples where chemical compounds need to be identified and sourced.
 Hydrogen isotopes have found uses in these and many other diverse areas of study.
-Since many processes can affect the D/H ratio of a given chemical compound this ratio can be a diagnostic signature for compounds produced in a specific location or via a certain process.
-Once the D/H ratios of a number of sources are known the measurement of this ratio for a sample of unknown origin can often be used to link it back to a certain source or production method.
+Since many processes can affect the DHR of a given compound this ratio can be a diagnostic signature for compounds produced in a specific location or via a certain process.
+Once the DHRs of a number of sources are known the measurement of this ratio for a sample of unknown origin can often be used to link it back to a certain source or production method.